Lenty/SLiCAP_python/docs/userguide/instruction.rst

 Define the data type
 --------------------

 SLiCAP can provide 16 types of data.
-The data type for the instruction is stored in the attribute **SLiCAPinstruction.instruction.dataType**.
-It is defined by the method: **SLiCAPinstruction.instruction.setDataType**.
+It is defined with the method: `instruction.setDataType() <../reference/SLiCAPinstruction.html#SLiCAP.SLiCAPinstruction.SLiCAPinstruction.instruction.setDataType>`_..
 Below an overview of the availabe data types and their meaning.

 #. dc